 - to be a completely new language

 New programming languages appear quite frequently nowadays.
-You may have heard of some of the more notable projects like D, Rust, Go, Swift, just to name a few of the big names.
+You may have heard of some of the more notable projects like D, Rust, Go and Swift.
 Each of these try to solve problems in a specific domain.
-For example, both D and Rust aim to be system-level programming languages, so a valid alternative to C++.
+For example, both D and Rust aim to be system-level programming languages that have higher level abstractions - superceding C++.

-C2 aims to be used for problems where currently C would be used.
-So low-level programs like bootloaders, kernels, drivers and system-level tooling are what C2 was designed for.
+C2 aims to be the programming language of choice for situations where C would currently be used.
+Low-level programs like bootloaders, kernels, drivers and system-level tooling are what C2 was designed for.
 It aims to directly replace C - no more, no less.